hydratic/nukleus/README.md

  - Docker
  - Kubernetes
  - Drivers
- - A basic VGA implementation
+ - A strange hybrid of Vim and Emacs (text editor)
- - A (very) small text editor, so you can manage your Dockerfiles and other things
+ - An Elisp interpreter, mainly for org-mode support
- - (WIP) pak, our package manager
+ - pak, our package manager

 ## goals